GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

 <a name="linkage-conflict"></a>
 <a name="static-linkage-conflict"></a>
 <a name="dynamic-linkage-conflict"></a>
-- **Linkage conflict**: a linkage error when the signature, return type, modifiers, or throws declaration of a non-private method, field, or class in a dependency has changed (or removed) in an incompatible way between the version of a class file supplied at compile time and the version available in the runtime class path.
+- **Linkage conflict**: a linkage error when the name, return type, modifiers, arguments, or throws clause of a non-private method, field, or class in a dependency has changed in an incompatible way between the version of a class file supplied at compile time and the version available in the runtime class path.
   For example, a public method may be removed from a class or an extended